commaai/pandajs/README.md

 This package ships with 2 CLI tools.
 Check the `--help` on each to see all of their options.

 #### `dump-can`
-This is used to dump metadata about the incoming CAN messages, or output the entire messages with `-a`.
+This is used to dump metadata about the incoming CAN messages or output all messages with `-a`.

 Examples:
 ```bash